HKU-BAL/ClusterV/README.md

 ## Installation

 ### Option 1.
 Docker pre-built image
 A pre-built docker image is available here.
-With it you can run Clair3-Trio using a single command
+With it you can run ClusterV using a single command

 Caution: Absolute path is needed for both `INPUT_DIR` and `OUTPUT_DIR`.

 ```